taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Kai's brow furrows with frustration.

-Kai: **"Although...our best may not be enough...Space Consortium announced a few days ago their eSyrup-spliced halobacterium solar cell, and thus, just patented all eSyrup-based photovoltaic cells.
+Kai: **"Although...our best may not be enough...Space Consortium announced a few days ago their eSyrup-spliced [halobacterium solar cell](cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08), and thus, just patented all eSyrup-based solar cells.
 Also, this morning I got *this*."**

 Kai passes up a small card to Majhee.
 Majhee reads from it.